 For founders, confidentiality protects employees, customer relationships, competitive position, and negotiating leverage.
 A founder should understand exactly how an advisor will protect sensitive information before any buyer outreach begins.

-Founders often focus on the valuation.
-However, deal structure can materially affect the actual economics, risk, tax impact, and post-closing obligations.
+Founders often focus on valuation.
+However, deal structure can materially affect actual economics, risk, tax impact, and post-closing obligations.

 Two offers with similar purchase prices can produce very different outcomes.
 Important deal structure considerations may include: